annwyl21/special-waffle/README.md

 - prompt $
 - ~ indicates the home directory
 - superuser is the root acount and is different to the root of the file structure
+- $PATH controls my search path
+    - which gives me the full path to commands

+- enter to move down a multi-page layout by 1 line
+- space to page down
+- g and shift g to go to top and bottom
+- q to end the multipage layout

+## Help

+- help echo
+    - in git bash will help me with how the echo command works
+- man -k SEARCH_TERM
+    - searches for help in the manual for the search term
+        - eg man -k calendar or man -k echo
+            - then i can type man + the program names it brought up to find out about the programs
+    - doesn't work in gitbash